samuelmurail/pdb_numpy/README.rst

 Pdb Numpy
 ==============

-Pdb_Numpy is a python library allowing simple operations on pdb coor files.
+`pdb_numpy` is a Python library that provides a set of functions for analyzing and manipulating data in PDB format.
+It is built on top of the NumPy library, making it fast and memory-efficient.

 * Source code repository:
    https://github.com/samuelmurail/pdb_numpy